Blog Articles

 What Is SAN?

-Storage Area Network (SAN) is an array of disks, which are attached to the server via a special network.
-In SAN you get access directly to the storage as if it was your local hard drive.
-That makes the storage area network fast if configured correctly.<
+Storage Area Network (SAN) is an array of disks that are attached to the server via a special network.
+In SAN, you get access directly to the storage as if it was your local hard drive.
+This makes the storage area network fast if configured correctly.

 FREE WHITEPAPER